 There’s one other kind of symbolic short hand at play in the film franchise: class division.
 If McClane is a lone hero, it’s partly by virtue of class distinction.

 He’s a working class white guy in a corporate or jet-set world of high fliers.
 They’re high-tech; he’s hands and fists and street smarts.
 His wife belongs to the new world; he’s a salt-of-the-Earth beat cop.

 From cops to air traffic controllers, the world won’t listen to McClane, yet he’s always right.
 “I hate being right all the time,” he says, while luxuriating in the deliciousness of being right all the time.

 Smoking, meanwhile, is a working-class badge of honour, a refuge, and “one of the few pleasures left for the poor on sink estates and in working men’s clubs” (Health Secretary John Reid)2.
 McClane smokes, and we get the measure of the man.

 Smoking tells us when to breathe

-For McClane, cigarette breaks are down-time from slaughter – for him and for us; they’re a breathing space between the action.
-They represent his frustration when he can’t stop Windsor 114 from crashing, they’re a segue between killing a guy with a baggage carousel and connecting the dots, and they’re a victory dance after he ejects from the General’s plane and avoids ‘certain’ death.
+For McClane, cigarette breaks are down-time from slaughter – for him and for us.
+They’re a breathing space between the action.
+They represent his frustration when he can’t stop flight Windsor 114 from crashing.
+They’re a segue between killing a guy with a baggage carousel and McClane connecting the dots.
+And they’re a victory dance after he ejects from the General’s plane and avoids ‘certain’ death.

 Presumably McClane smokes at these points because it’s easy for the plot, and because his options are limited otherwise (although, to his credit, he does cry, kind of, when he can’t avert the plane crash).
 McClane smokes, and it adds a rhythm to the film and the emotion vested in it by the viewer.